-- Postulant – Once a man has decided that he would like to test his vocation with SSJE, an arrival date is set.
+- Postulant – Once the inquirer and the community have both discerned that it would be wise to test a vocation here, an arrival date is set.
 He will live as a postulant for approximately 6 months, participating in our life and praying for further clarity.
 During the postulancy, SSJE provides room and board, health insurance, coverage for student debt, and a monthly allowance.

-- Novice – When a man and the community feel ready, a postulant is clothed as a novice, donning the monastic habit and stepping further into our community life and ministry.
+- Novice Brother – When a postulant and the community feel ready, a postulant is clothed as a novice, donning the monastic habit and stepping further into our community life and ministry.
 The novitiate is a time of deep formation and training for ministry, usually lasting two to three years.

 Learning More About Our Life

 If you are reading these pages, then your vocational journey has already begun.
 We can’t know if this journey will lead you to the Monastery, but God is clearly stirring up something within your heart, or you would not be here.
 You’re curious.
 Something has sparked.

 We hope that this site will be a good place for you to continue your discernment: take some time to read and pray with these pages, learn more about us and our life.
 Sift your heart: Are you hungry for more?

 A good place to start is by exploring our Rule of Life.
 Listen to our Rule being read by members of our community (something we do every day in our chapter office).
 Maybe take a few weeks to follow our series, Growing a Rule of Life.
 Then check back in: Does the flickering flame grow brighter, stronger?
 Or has it been snuffed out?